-- 1. Close boiler doors $\triangle$ . - 2.
+- 1. Close boiler doors \triangle . - 2.
 Tighten boiler door screws evenly (torque approx. 20 Nm).

-Securing the cleaning door and cleaning cover
+Fitting the cleaning door and cleaning cover

-- 1. Secure both cleaning covers (B) so they seal tightly. - 2.
-Close cleaning door (A) and secure it so it seals tightly.
+- 1. Secure both cleaning covers (B) so they seal. - 2.
+Close cleaning door (A) and secure it so it seals.

-Fitting the burner
+Installing the burner

-- 1. Fit burner plate (B) with screws (A) to burner flange (C). - 2.
-Seal annular gap (if present) between flame head and insulation rings with heat-resistant insulation material (see parts list). - 3.
+- 1. Fit burner plate (B) with screws (A) to burner flange (C). - Seal annular gap (if present) between burner head and insulation rings with heat-resistant insulation material (see parts list). - 3.
 For pressure-jet gas burner: Fit the gas supply pipe.

 Escaping gas leads to a risk of explosion.
-Check all gas connections for tightness.
+Test the tightness of all gas connections.

-Checking the inspection port for tightness
+Checking the inspection ports for leaks